DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 This method is illustrated by `Tutorial11_ResourceUpdates::UpdateTexture()` function.

 #### Limitations
-Texture mapping is not currently implemented in OpenGL/GLES backend
+Texture mapping is not currently implemented in OpenGL/GLES backend.

 In Direct3D11, only the entire texture level can be mapped with `D3D11_MAP_WRITE_DISCARD` flag.